Gamify Your Reality

 The Car Race Game

-Since traffic changes so often I play this game every 30–60 seconds, this game could actually save your life as it increases your situational awareness of what’s happening on the road.
+When I’m driving, I imagine what if another car started chasing me and trying to run me off the road.
+Where in traffic would I swerve to avoid them?
+Which off-ramps or side road routes could I take to avoid them?
+Since traffic changes so often I play this game every 30–60 seconds, this game could save your life as it increases your situational awareness of what’s happening on the road.

-When you start talking to someone take a ‘mental snapshot’ of them where you note their:
+When you start talking to someone take a mental snapshot of them noting their…

 - Cleanliness (of clothing, shoes, hair, teeth)